 Use advanced forecasting tools

-Say goodbye to Excel spreadsheets and manual call center forecasting methods, and leverage software that integrates historical data, real-time analytics, and algorithms with machine learning.
+Say goodbye to Excel spreadsheets and manual call center forecasting methods, and use software that integrates historical data, real-time analytics, and algorithms with machine learning.
 This may be stand-alone or built into your contact center software.

 Efficient Scheduling Solutions for Your Workforce – Nextiva